 Learning - Young Neighbors offers a solid, Catholic approach that balances service and education, doing for and learning about.
 Creative approaches to learning help young people gain insights into the unique treasures of Scripture and Catholic social teaching.
 Helping people survive their present needs is balanced in Young Neighbors with learning about how to change the things that keep people in need.

 Prayer - Opportunities for reflection, prayer, and celebration of Eucharist offer participants the chance to put their week's learning into the larger context of how they are called to live as disciples throughout their lives.
-Prayer strengthens and supports our current involvement and moves us forward in our relationship with Jesus.
+Prayer strengthens and supports them and deepens their relationship with Jesus.

 Social - Young Neighbors is also lots of fun!
-It offers the chance to step outside of our normal lives, experience new things, make new friends, and laugh and sing together.
+It offers the chance to experience new things, make new friends, and laugh and sing together.
 The schedule builds in time for community building and community recreation.
-Being with others who share your values and dreams makes for a great experience of Christian community.
+Being with others who share common values and dreams makes for a great experience of Christian community.